ory/docs/docs/oathkeeper/index.md

 ## Decision Engine

-ORY Oathkeeper authorizes HTTP requests in four steps:
+The decision engine allows to configure how ORY Oathkeeper authorizes HTTP requests.

-1. Access Rule Matching: HTTP method, path, and host of the incoming HTTP request are matched against the Access Rules defined by you.
-If an Access Rule matches the incoming request, its configuration is used for the next steps.
-If no Access Rule matches, the request will be denied.
-2. Authentication: Access Rules can define several methods for validating credentials included in the HTTP request (e.g. a Bearer Token, Basic Authorization, or a Cookie).
-If the credentials are valid (authenticated), their "internal" session state (e.g. user ID) will be used for the next steps.
-If credentials are invalid, the request will be denied.
+Authorization happens in four steps, each of which can be configured:

+1. **Access Rule Matching:**
+   Verifies that the HTTP method, path, and host of the incoming HTTP request conform to your access rules.
+   The request is denied if no access rules match.
+   The configuration of the matching access rule becomes the input for the next steps.
+2. **Authentication:**
+   Oathkeeper can validate credentials via a variety of methods like Bearer Token, Basic Authorization, or cookie.
+   Invalid credentials result in denial of the request.
+   The "internal" session state (e.g. user ID) of valid (authenticated) credentials becomes input for the next steps.
+3. **Authorization:**
-3. Authorization: Access Rules can be configured to check for permissions.
-If, for example, an API requires admin privileges, the authorizer will be configured to check if the user ID (from step 2) has e.g. permission or role "admin".
-Several authorizers are supported.
-If authorization is denied (e.g. user does not have role "admin"), the request denied.
+   Access Rules can check permissions.
+   To secure, for example, an API that requires admin privileges, configure the authorizer to check if the user ID from step 2 has the "admin" permission or role.
+   Oathkeeper supports a variety of authorizers.
+   Failed authorization (e.g. user does not have role "admin") results denial of the request.
+4. **Mutation:**
-4. Mutation: The Access Rule can be configured to add all the session data to the HTTP request that will be forwarded to the upstream API.
-For example, the mutator would add `X-User-ID: the-user-id` to the HTTP headers or generate a JWT with session information and set it as `Authorization: Bearer the.jwt.token`.
+   The Access Rule can add session data to the HTTP request that it forwards to the upstream API.
+   For example, the mutator could add `X-User-ID: the-user-id` to the HTTP headers or generate a JWT with session information and set it as `Authorization: Bearer the.jwt.token`.